Peter Bogner (businessman): Founding and leading GISAID

-Despite having no prior ties to the influenza research community, Bogner was the key person driving the creation of GISAID, a database created to encourage sharing of avian influenza genome data from countries reluctant to share sequence in open databases.
+Despite having no prior ties to the influenza research community, Bogner was the key person driving the creation of GISAID, a controlled-access database created to encourage sharing of avian influenza genome data from countries reluctant to share sequence in open databases.
 In 2006, he co-wrote a statement and collected signatures from key figures including prominent figures from the World Health Organization (WHO) and Nobel laureates to support the initiative.
 He initially financed the endeavor using his own funds.